Uberspace/lab/source/guide_octobercms.rst

 Best practices
 ==============

-You can use the October CLI which we used to setup your instace also to e.g. install plugins.
+You can use the October CLI which we used to setup your instance also to e.g. install plugins.
 See the `Console command list`_ to explore all possibilities.

 Updates
 =======